sheldondsouza/food-manager/README.md

 - Search and filter by category, name, or expiry status
 - Notifications or reminders for items near expiry (if configured)
 - Import/export CSV for bulk updates
+- chatbot for easy ordering queries about orders or reservation

 ## Quick Start